Swordwhale Walking: Illustration, stories, photojourneys, videos

 where can you dive and snorkel?

-Snorkellers of the Caribbean: Of course the most exciting diving is in warm, clear water; Bon-Aire, Bahamas, the Caribbean (minus the pirates), the Great Barrier Reef, Costa Rica.
+Snorkelers of the Caribbean: Of course the most exciting diving is in warm, clear water; Bon-Aire, Bahamas, the Caribbean (minus the pirates), the Great Barrier Reef, Costa Rica, and islands in the Pacific Ocean.
 Even the Arctic and Antarctica offer great diving (1000 feet of visibility) if you have expensive special equipment.
 In most landbound places, local lakes and quarries offer scuba diving sites.
+Even a clear stream with pools deep enough to stick your face in can be fun.

 Safety: To scuba dive, you must have a certification card (priving you have taken a scuba course) and a buddy.
 To snorkel, you only need mask, fins, snorkel and FLOTATION!
 Scuba divers have safety gear among their equipment; an inflatable BC, a quick release weight belt, extra regulator, snorkel (for swimming on the surface), a buoyant wetsuit, a whistle.
 Snorkellers should also have safety gear; a whistle is great, a light wetsuit (a couple hours in the surface waters of the quarry will make you chilly!), flotation; that can be a PFD (like you'd use for fishing or boating), a snorkelling vest (you can rent one at the dive shop), a wetsuit (you can rent one), or a diver's BC.
-Inner tubes and pool noodles don't count!
+Inner tubes and pool noodles don't count, although they are an extra bit of fun!

 The landlocked sea: Quarries have gorgeous clear water, often a nice Caribbean blue from the top of the cliffs.
 They have no currents, no undertow.
 It is still, clear water.
 It is often quite deep (Bainbridge has an area called the Trench which goes to 120 feet).